The 9 Best Drip Coffee Makers – Tested For Delicious, Easy Brews to Suit Any Routine

 Reasons to avoid

 Why we like it: The Technivorm Moccamaster is a real kitchen workhorse.
 This coffee maker works quickly and quietly to brew a whole 10-cup carafe in as little as six minutes.
-Our coffee expert was impressed on test, as were the Specialty Coffee Association and the European Coffee Brewing Center: this machine is certified gold by both organizations.
+Our coffee expert was impressed on test, as were the Specialty Coffee Association and the European Coffee Brewing Center, which both certified this machine as the gold standard for coffee makers.
+This means it has passed several specially-designed scientific tests to ensure precise standards for the perfect brew.
 We found that the Technivorm Moccamaster combines the quick convenience of drip coffee with the even extraction and smooth texture you get from the best pour-over coffee makers.

 Who would it suit?
 Anybody who values great design, as well as delicious coffee.
-This retro machine comes in a wide range of shades to complement any kitchen color palette.
+This retro machine comes in a wide range of shades, including but not limited to Off-White, Candy Apple Red (available at Williams Sonoma), Pistachio (also from Williams Sonoma), and Dutch Cocoa, to complement any kitchen color palette.
 There are bold primary hues to pop against white walls, as well as chromatic neutrals that should blend into the background.

 Our Technivorm Moccamaster KBGV Coffee Maker review has more details.